Organizational AI Readiness Guide

 The AI Readiness Maturity Model: The 4 Levels of Organizational AI Capability

-The AI Adoption Ladder below is designed to help organizations understand where they currently stand and what responsible progress looks like.
+The visual below helps organizations understand where they currently stand and what responsible progress actually looks like.

 Figure: AI Readiness Maturity Model — the four stages organizations move through as they develop AI capability and operational readiness.